perghosh/Data-oriented-design/README.md

 ### Code explodes in size
 When data is close to users, it should also be presented in a format and structure that they can easily understand.
 Human-readable data formats are fundamentally different from what works well for computers to process.
 On the positive side this code is simple to read because you can describe it in terms that is easy to understand but a lot more code is needed when data is in Human-readable data format.
+Code that directly interacts with users, often referred to as the User Interface (UI), typically consists of, or should strive for, declarative programming paradigms.

 Early transformation when data leaves user or late when it reaches user into or away from a machine-friendly format is crucial for streamlining code and improving efficiency.
+This suggests that when a web browser acts as the user interface, the separation of concerns between domain logic and data structures optimized for computer processing can be effectively implemented within the browser environment.

 **In scenarios where domain logic is defined within the code...**
 Keeping human-readable data formats for inter-system communication will necessitate extensive conversion logic, leading to increased code size, potential performance bottlenecks and code that are difficult to adapt to changes.
 Experienced developers can often assess the maintainability of a codebase by simply reading portions of it and evaluating how deeply the domain logic is intertwined with the underlying technology.
 This evaluation provides a strong indication of the challenges that may arise when working with the code.